Dennis Anthony Uy: Career

 As a high school student, Uy sold Betamax and VHS tapes he sourced from Greenhills in San Juan, Metro Manila which later led to him setting up Jack's Video, a Betamax and VHS rental service with his brother in Angeles City.
-Uy would stop his Betamax and VHS business in the early 1990s as the technology is becoming obsolete.
+Uy would stop his Betamax and VHS business in the early 1990s as the technology was becoming obsolete.
 Dennis Uy later set up the Angeles City Cable and Television Network, a cable television provider which caters to Central Luzon.

 He expanded to the broadband and fiber optics business founding the ComClark Network and Technology Corp. in 1996 which later became Converge ICT.
 He has also expressed his vision to develop Angeles City, his hometown, as a technology hub similar to Silicon Valley.
 Converge under his watch also pursued a bid to become the third major telecommunications provider in the Philippines in 2018 after Globe and PLDT, but lost to Dito Telecommunity associated with his namesake Dennis Ang Uy.
 Globe acknowledge Converge as a bigger competitor than Dito despite Converge losing the bid.

-In 2021, Uy became a board member of Silicon Valley-based firm Axiado Corp.
+In 2021, Uy became a board member of Silicon Valley–based firm Axiado Corp.
+In 2023, President Bongbong Marcos appointed him as his special envoy to Korea for digital transformation.
+He took his oath of office on October 4, 2023.